JuanPabloDiaz/drumMachine/README.md

 # Drum Machine 🥁

 This simple project is a responsive web application that allows users to play drum sounds by pressing keys on their keyboard or by clicking on the buttons on the screen.
-The project was built as part of the [freeCodeCamp](https://www.freecodecamp.org/) Front End Libraries Certification.

 ## Description 💡